-- C1 Development is not to alter natural sandstone cliff faces and outcrops. - ember 2020 C2 Development is not to protrude above the height of natural clifflines or to obscure or detract from views of the landform from major public vantage points including the harbour. - Development on sites located on ridgelines and on sloping sites is to be of a height that will C3 complement the natural topography of the site and the surrounding environment; that is, it should broadly follow the contours of the land.
-To achieve this, development is to be of a similar height to neighbouring dwellings. - C4 Development is to step down sloping sites. - C5 Bulky structures that would adversely affect the visual appreciation of the landform are not permitted. - Native planting is to be retained and protected where present.
-C6 - Significant cultural plantings, including but portunited to those identified as contributory C7 items, are to be retained, except where removal is necessary due to ill health.
-Repealed by which are a second (Where significant cultural plantings are removed due to ill health, they are to be replaced with a species that has an appropriate character, mature height limit and spread.)
+- C1 Development is not to alter natural sandstone cliff faces and outcrops. - C2 Development is not to protrude above the height of natural clifflines or to obscure or detract from views of the landform from major public vantage points including the harbour. - C3 Development on sites located on ridgelines and on sloping sites is to be of a height that will complement the natural topography of the site and the surrounding environment; that is, it should broadly follow the contours of the land.
+To achieve this, development is to be of a similar height to neighbouring dwellings. - C4 Development is to step down sloping sites. - C5 Bulky structures that would adversely affect the visual appreciation of the landform are not permitted. - C6 Native planting is to be retained and protected where present. - Significant cultural plantings, including but not limited to those identified as contributory items, are to be retained, except where removal is necessary due to ill health.
+(Where significant cultural plantings are conved due to ill health, they are to be replaced with a species that has an appropriate character, mature height limit and spread.)